¿Quién quiere ser millonario? (Spanish game show): Revival on Antena 3 (2005–2009)

 The show was revived under its current name in July 2005, on Antena 3.
 Sobera returned as the host.
 With the discontinuation of the peseta, the prize was now €1,000,000.
 The show was commissioned as a temporary replacement, to fill a timeslot during a break on Pasapalabra, a game show then holding a 22% audience share.
 An innovation allowed for viewers to win up to €1,000 if they texted the right answer to a question that a contestant did not answer correctly.
 Sobera said that the revived show would be more fun and less rigid than the Telecinco edition.

 In February 2007, the show was renewed for 2008, having achieved average audience shares of 20% and trailing only La Ruleta de la Suerte as Antena 3's most-watched show.
 After a break of 12 months, the show returned in May 2009 with the actor Antonio Garrido as the host.

+Hotseat version on laSexta (2012)

+In 2012, laSexta broadcast El Millonario, a hot seat format version of the show, presented by Nuria Roca.
+The programme had a €100,000 jackpot, no lifelines, and time limits on questions.
+It was broadcast from Monday to Friday, at 15:30.
+Roca won an Antena de Oro award for her work on the show.

 Second revival (2020–)

 In May 2019, Antena 3 announced that Juanra Bonet would host four special episodes to mark the show's 20th anniversary.
 On the third of these, noted game show winners took part, including Chicote; he won just €15,000 after taking a risk by reserving his Phone a Friend option.
 Garrido also returned, as a celebrity contestant in March 2021.

+In March 2023, it was announced that the show would transfer to laSexta, also owned by Atresmedia.
+Retaining Bonet as host, the new series began in April 2024.